The Sins of a Superintendent

-Add another to the ever-growing list of sins committed by Superintendent Robert Runcie and the Broward County School Board, in the years leading up to and in the aftermath of the tragedy at Parkland’s Marjory Stoneman Douglas High School February 14th, 2018.
+Add another to an ever-growing list of sins committed by Superintendent Robert Runcie, in the years leading up to and in the aftermath of the tragedy at Parkland’s Marjory Stoneman Douglas High School February 14th, 2018.

-Not a word often associated with a school district, a superintendent or school board.
-However, last night’s packed school safety town hall hosted by the Broward County School District at JP Taravela High School was no normal Broward County School District town hall.
-But sin you say, I’ll come back to that shortly.
+Sin is not a word often associated with a superintendent, a school district, or school board.
+However, last night’s packed school safety town hall hosted by the Broward County School District at JP Taravela High School was no ordinary Broward County School District town hall.
+But sins you say, I’ll come back to that shortly.

-Marsha Ellison of the Broward Chapter of the NAACP and Brian Johnson, the vice mayor of West Park set the tone as they kicked off the festivities to cheers from many in the crowd.
+Marsha Ellison of the Broward County Chapter of the NAACP and Brian Johnson, the vice mayor of West Park set the tone as they kicked off the "festivities" to cheers from many in the crowd.
 Johnson saying, “I pray God continues to give you strength to endure this ongoing nightmare.
 An entire community is watching you and admire(s) your strength.”
-One might mistake Mr. Johnson’s comments as directed at the families of the victims killed at Marjory Stoneman Douglas, or perhaps to the survivors of that tragic day.
-Or to a still-grieving community in search of comfort.
+One might mistake Mr. Johnson’s comments as being directed toward the families of the victims killed at Marjory Stoneman Douglas, or perhaps to the survivors of the tragedy.
+Or perhaps to a still-grieving community in search of comfort.
 No, Mr. Johnson’s comments were in praise of Superintendent Runcie.
 There was even an Old Testament rebuke of the Superintendent’s detractors.

 If I forget thee, O Jerusalem, let my right hand forget her cunning.
 Psalm 137:5

-While this tactic may be effective in a town hall setting, it will fall flat under the refiner’s fire of the coming Grand Jury.
-And fortunately, that refiner’s fire is coming soon.
+While the tactics on display last night may have been effective in a town hall setting, they will fall flat under the refiner’s fire of the coming grand jury investigation.
+Fortunately for a rudderless District, a feckless school board, the students and staff of Broward County schools and a grieving community, that refiner’s fire is coming soon.

 But who may abide the day of his coming? and who shall stand when he appeareth? for he is like a refiner’s fire, and like fullers’ soap.
 Malachi 3:2

-While it is too late for Aaron, Alaina, Alex, Alyssa, Cara, Carmen, Chris, Gina, Helena, Jaime, Joaquin, Luke, Martin, Meadow, Nicholas, Peter, and Scott, it doesn’t have to be for the other students and staff of Broward County Schools, regardless of where they live or where they go to school.
-We must recognize the divisive tactics of this superintendent and his enablers and we must reject them before more lives are senselessly lost.
+It is too late for Aaron, Alaina, Alex, Alyssa, Cara, Carmen, Chris, Gina, Helena, Jaime, Joaquin, Luke, Martin, Meadow, Nicholas, Peter, and Scott, it doesn’t have to be for the other students and staff of Broward County Schools, regardless of where they live or where they go to school.
+We must recognize the divisive tactics of this superintendent and his enablers and we must reject them.